 I used the Pro Shock pole on long hikes in both Glacier National Park and Yellowstone National Park so I definitely had a good sense of how well it worked.

 However, I ultimately returned it because there wasn’t anything about the poles that made me want to ditch my old ones.
-So that’s really a personal choice, and there was nothing wrong with the Black Diamond pole.
+So that’s really a personal choice, and there was nothing wrong with that Black Diamond pole.

 By the way, both Leki and Black Diamond are the two leading brands as far as trekking poles are concerned (at least in my humble opinion).
 I would try to steer clear of the knockoff poles that they might sell in Walmart or some sporting goods store.